mcastling/mcastling.github.io/NUItutorials/visuals.md

 ### Animated Image Visual

 Renders an animated image into the visual's quad geometry.
 Currently, only the GIF format is supported.
+A new API is under development (_July 2017_) to enable multiple images to be displayed in turn.

 ![ ](./Images/animated-image-visual.gif)